-- When your employment is terminated.
+When your employment is terminated.
 Active employees pay premiums one month in advance, so coverage ends on the last day of the month following the month they end employment.
-For example, if their last day of work is April 23, their coverage ends May 31 because they already paid for May coverage. - On the last day of the month in which you do not make the required contributions for coverage, including the months when you are on leave without pay, suspension or layoff status.
+For example, if their last day of work is April 23, their coverage ends May 31 because they already paid for May coverage.

+- On the last day of the month in which you do not make the required contributions for coverage, including the months when you are in layoff status.
 Payment is due the tenth of the month prior to the month of coverage.
-For example, payment for July coverage is due June 10. - On the last day of the month in which you remarry, if you have coverage as a Surviving Spouse of an employee or Retiree.
+For example, payment for July coverage is due June 10. - When an OPS employee a) is measured during Open Enrollment and determined to be ineligible for coverage for the next plan year, coverage ends the last day of the current plan year, or b) when an OPS employee is receiving coverage during a health insurance stability period and is determined to be ineligible for coverage, coverage ends the last day of the health insurance stability period. - On the last day of the month in which you remarry, if you have coverage as a Surviving Spouse of an employee or Retiree. - When your spouse remarries after your death (see "Surviving Spouse Coverage" section for details.)